jonesahj/skilling-time/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel-2.md

 ---
 templateKey: blog-post
-title: Making time to do good.
+title: Making time in your week to do good.
 date: 2021-12-28T15:27:32.590Z
 description: The key is knowing how much time you have to give.
 featuredpost: false